 Visiting the V&A Museum of Childhood is like being a kid again, for one day.
 Discover a wide collection of childhood objects from the 1600s to the present day: toys, games, dolls and more.
 Closed for refurbishment until 2022

 Head to the Whitechapel Gallery for cutting-edge contemporary art by emerging and renowned artists.
 In addition to the exciting programme of exhibitions, the gallery hosts talks, events and workshops.

 In the middle of Hyde Park, the Serpentine Galleries (Serpentine Gallery and Serpentine Sackler Gallery) are two exhibition spaces devoted to displaying international contemporary art.
 Every summer, a new Serpentine Pavilion is set up in the Serpentine Gallery’s garden, showcasing the talent of a specific artist or architect.

-For more inspiration, take a look at our guide to London's best museums, top galleries and the latest London exhibitions.
+For more inspiration, take a look at our guide to London's best museums, top galleries and the latest London exhibitions, ranging from art exhibitions to museum exhibitions.
 You'll also find more cultural events with this what's on guide and pick of things to do this weekend.

 If you're looking for "museums near me", download the Visit London app for more ideas on the go – just remember to stay safe, be responsible and follow social distancing guidelines while out and about.